mikececco/imapper-oms-v1/README.md

 - TO SHIP: Order is ready to be shipped
 - DO NOT SHIP: Order should not be shipped (payment issues)
 - UNKNOWN: Status cannot be determined

+## Shipping Label Creation

+The system includes integration with SendCloud for creating shipping labels:

+1. Labels can be created directly from the orders table or order detail view
+2. Requirements for creating a label:
+   - Order must have a shipping address
+   - Order must be marked as "Ok to Ship"
+   - Order must be marked as "Paid"

+3. The shipping label creation process:
+   - Sends order details to SendCloud API
+   - Receives tracking number and label URL in response
+   - Updates the order with tracking information
+   - Sets shipping instruction to "SHIPPED"
+   - Sets order status to "shipped"

+4. After label creation:
+   - The label can be viewed and printed from the order detail view
+   - Tracking information is displayed in the order detail view
+   - Delivery status is automatically updated via the tracking system

 ## Scheduled Tasks